realalanc/realalanc.github.io/index.md

 - **A Chain-of-thought Reasoning Breast Ultrasound Dataset Covering All Histopathology Categories**
   Year: 2024
-  Status: Under Review
+  Status: Accepted by **Scienitific Data**
-  - Developing a medical image dataset, including different types of medical images in different types of breast cancers.
-Focusing on rare cases, our dataset tends to provide a competative dataset and benchmarks for future downstream tasts.
+  - Developing a ultrasound breast cancer image dataset, including different types of breast cancers.
+Focusing on rare cases, our dataset tends to provide a competative dataset and benchmarks for future downstream tasks.
   - Using CoT technique as a tool enhancing the explanibility and trustworthy of AI diagnose also reaching the SOTA performance.

 **Other works**